Nestaways are now built as Adventure Boats by Drascombe (rest of Nestaway business unaffected)

 The Prams have also proven popular as “tenders” to motorhomes; the Pram shape maximises internal space and carrying capacity for a given length.

-The Trio 14 is a truly remarkable boat designed around one “non-negotiable” point: it had to fit in the back of a medium to large estate car.
+The Trio 14 is a truly remarkable boat designed by us around one “non-negotiable” point: it had to fit in the back of a medium to large estate car.
 That way, you wouldn’t need a trailer, and won’t have any struggles getting it on/off a roof rack.
 As a result (to fit between the wheel arches) it’s relatively narrow for its length but that in turn makes it a pleasure to row and amazingly efficient under power (it will plane with a 2.5hp outboard!).
-We are pleased to say the whole idea has been very popular.